SFDO-Tooling/MetaDeploy/docs/running_docker.rst

     installing dependencies and populating databases, currently set in docker-compose.yml web service ARG variable section.
 For production this value is set to producion.
     For development purposes set this value to development.

-NODE_VERSION:
-    Environment variable used to set node version for download, this variable is set in the Dockerfile

-YARN_VERSION:
-    Environment variable used to set yarn version for download, this variable is set in the Dockerfile

 PYTHONUNBUFFERED:
     Environment variable set in Dockerfile used to not write .pyc files to Docker container